launchdarkly/hello-lua-server/README.md

 ## Dependencies
 Additionally you need the shared library for the LaunchDarkly `c-server-sdk`.
 You can automatically download the `lua-server-sdk`, and `c-server-sdk` with `download.sh`.
 The `c-server-sdk` shared library must be accessible be the linker at run-time.
 This project is built with `luarocks`.

+The `download.sh` script is not suitable for a production or CI environment.

 ## Instructions
 1. Install the dependencies described above
 2. Copy your SDK key and feature flag key from your LaunchDarkly dashboard into `hello.lua`